-The big dislike is not having new exhaust gaskets included.
+My big dislike is not having new exhaust gaskets included.
 These parts are cheap and they should be included.
-I also didn’t like the stamped out exhaust header clamps.
+I also didn’t like the stamped-out exhaust header clamps.
 They look flimsy and could be bent if you do not have a torque wrench.
 The Yamaha stock clamp was a solid piece of metal.
 I guess it is a weight-saving measure.

 I really like the look and the sound of the Akrapovic Ti carbon.
 The flush under bike mounting is a great idea and it makes the motorbike more streamlined.